2015–16 Middle Tennessee Blue Raiders women's basketball team

 The 2015–16 Middle Tennessee Blue Raiders women's basketball team represented Middle Tennessee State University during the 2015–16 NCAA Division I women's basketball season.
-The Blue Raiders, led by eleventh year head coach Rick Insell, play their home games at the Murphy Center and were second year members of Conference USA.
+The Blue Raiders, led by eleventh-year head coach Rick Insell, played their home games at the Murphy Center and were second year members of Conference USA.
 They finished the season 24–9, 15–3 in C-USA play to finish in a tie for second place.
-They won the Conference USA Women's Tournament and received an automatic bid to the NCAA women's basketball tournament where they lost in the first round to Florida State.
+They won the Conference USA Women's Tournament and received an automatic bid to the NCAA women's basketball tournament, where they lost in the first round to Florida State.